Jeff-Adler/AlgoPrepJavaScript/Sorting/Merge Sort/Merge Sort.md

 - n = number of comparisons
 - log n = number of 'splits'

+- why multiplication (of n and log n): for every split, you have that many comparisons

 32
 16 16
 8 8 8 8